 The difference between Elder and a fully-managed company

 - Help you or your loved one find your most suitable carer, and help source a replacement or substitute professional, as required, on an on-going basis.

 - Payroll services for you and your home carer.

 - Support services for you and your private live-in carers can help support your own care management, such as MyElder and your dedicated Account Manager.

-  – Regular checkins to make sure you and your family are happy with the care, and the live-in carer, provided.
+- Regular check-ins to make sure you and your family are happy with the service provided by Elder.